paulo-fonseca28/python-lab/information-retrieval/dynamic_tf-idf-engine/README.md

 - For each candidate document, the engine checks positional sequences:
   - It looks for positions `p` where the first term appears and tests whether `p + 1`, `p + 2`, ..., `p + (n - 1)` also appear for the subsequent terms.
-- Documents and the number of exact occurrences of the phrase are reported, sorted by frequency.[attached_file:59]
+- Documents and the number of exact occurrences of the phrase are reported, sorted by frequency.

 ## Example Usage